sablier-labs/docs/docs/concepts/lockup/06-statuses.md

 ### Q: What to do with a stream status?

 A: Knowing the status of a stream can inform your decision making.
 For example, if a stream is canceled, you know that you can't cancel it again.
-Or, if a stream is depleted, you know that you can't withdraw any more assets from it.
+Or, if a stream is depleted, you know that you can't withdraw any more tokens from it.

 ### Q: How can a stream enter the `SETTLED` status directly?